Demystifying Typical Mobile Game Hack

 In the previous section, we showed how easy it is to understand the pseudocode of an unobfuscated function and how it can be exploited by the attacker to mod the game afterward.
 Obfuscating is a great countermeasure against reading our code with such ease.

-There are a few types of obfuscation that we could use to protect our app:
+There are a few types of obfuscation that we could use to protect our app from mobile game hacks:

 Through various means (strings, runtime inspection,...) cheaters identify the sensitive locations in games after which they’ll resort to static analysis to be able to understand and correctly patch the logic.
 Important tools here are control flow and data flow analysis, with ‘control flow graphs’ and ‘call graphs’ being key visualizations.
 These graphs show all if statements, switches, function invocations and loops in the form of an arrow to a separate block of assembly instructions, so you can easily follow the logic of the game.
 For example, below you can find the CFG graph of the previously mentioned function to buy an item.